cspayne/3Point-Programs/README.md

 # 3Point Programs

 ## Description
-This project consists of a parser that analyzes programs according to the grammar rules of an invented language '3Point'.
+This project consists of a parser that analyzes programs according to the grammar rules of an invented language '3Point', which portrays 3 named variables assigned to 2d points.
 If the 3Point program has no errors, the parser will output translations of the 3Point program that can be run by one of the other 2 programs included in the project.

-# 3Point Grammar Lexical and Syntax Analysis
+# 3Point Parser - Rust

 ## Description
 This is a program in Rust that takes a program written in 3Point, and outputs: